IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/ifc_concepts/working_with_representations.rst

 4. In the dialog that appears, choose the method for creating the representation (e.g., Trace Outline, Bounding Box).
 5. Follow any additional prompts to complete the creation of the new representation.

-Common Representation Types in BlenderBIM
+Common Representation Types in Bonsai
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BlenderBIM supports several representation types, each suitable for different purposes:
+Bonsai supports several representation types, each suitable for different purposes:

 1. SweptSolid
    - RepresentationIdentifier: 'Body'